barbarer/py4e-int/_sources/regex/writecode.rst

 Write Code Questions
 ----------------------

-Some of the questions use the following data file.
+Some of the questions use the data file mbox

-.. datafile:: mbox-short4.txt
-    :fromfile: mbox-short.txt
-    :hide:

 #.
     .. tabbed:: regex_writecode1